Guardians of the Galaxy Vol. 2: Plot

 Ego, a god-like Celestial that manipulated the matter around his consciousness to form his "home" planet, explains that he projected a humanoid guise to travel the universe and discover a purpose, eventually falling in love with Quill's mother Meredith.
 Ego hired Yondu to collect the young Quill after Meredith's death, but the boy was never delivered, and Ego has been searching for him ever since.
-He teaches Quill to manipulate the Celestial power.
-Nebula arrives at Ego's planet and tries to kill Gamora, but the pair reach an uneasy alliance when they discover a cavern filled with skeletal remains.
-Ego reveals to Quill that in his travels, he planted seedlings on thousands of worlds that can terraform into new extensions of himself, but only the power of two Celestials can activate them.
-To that end, he impregnated countless women and hired Yondu to collect some of the children, but killed them all when they failed to access the Celestial power.
-At first, under Ego's influence, Quill fights back when Ego reveals that he gave Meredith the brain tumor that killed her due to the distraction she posed, forcing Ego to parasitically draw Quill's energy to activate the seedlings, which begin to consume every world.
+He teaches Quill to manipulate his inherited Celestial power, while Mantis grows close to Drax and tries to warn him of Ego's plans.
+Nebula arrives at Ego's planet and tries to kill Gamora, but the pair reconcile and reach an uneasy alliance, soon discovering a cavern filled with skeletal remains.
+Ego brainwashes Quill and reveals that in his travels, he planted seedlings on thousands of worlds that can terraform into new extensions of himself, but only the power of two Celestials can activate them.
+He adds that he impregnated countless women and hired Yondu to collect their offspring but killed them all when they failed to inherit his Celestial power.
+When Ego admits that he gave Meredith the brain tumor that killed her, an infuriated Quill breaks out of his brainwashing and violently attacks him.
+Ego then parasitically draws Quill's energy to activate the seedlings, which begin to consume the worlds on which they are planted.

-Mantis, Ego's naïve empath servant, grows close to Drax and warns him of Ego's plan.
-Gamora and Nebula also learn of the plan as Rocket, Yondu, Groot, and Kraglin arrive.
-The reunited Guardians travel to Ego's brain at the planet's core, during which Yondu reveals that he kept Quill to spare him from the fate of Ego's other progeny.
-As they come under attack from the Sovereign's drones, Rocket makes a bomb using the stolen batteries, which Groot plants on the brain.
-Quill fights Ego with his newfound Celestial powers to distract him long enough for the other Guardians and Mantis to escape.
-The bomb explodes, killing Ego and disintegrating the planet.
-Quill loses his Celestial powers soon after Ego's death.
-Yondu sacrifices himself to save Quill and dies in the vacuum of space.
-Having reconciled with Gamora, Nebula still chooses to leave and resume her quest to kill Thanos by herself.
-The Guardians hold a funeral for Yondu, which Kraglin and dozens of Ravager ships attend, acknowledging Yondu's sacrifice and accepting him as a Ravager again.
-During the funeral, Gamora admits she loves Peter, and they become a couple.
+Rocket, Yondu, Groot, and Kraglin arrive, and together with Mantis, Drax, Nebula and Gamora, they rescue Quill.
+The reunited Guardians travel to Ego's brain at the planet's core, where Yondu reveals that he kept Quill to spare him from Ego.
+As the Sovereign's drones return and attack, Rocket makes a bomb using the stolen batteries, which Groot plants on Ego's brain.
+Quill uses his newfound Celestial powers to fight Ego, distracting him long enough for the other Guardians and Mantis to escape.
+The bomb explodes, killing Ego and disintegrating the planet, but also draining Quill of his Celestial powers.
+Yondu sacrifices himself to save Quill by letting himself die in the vacuum of space.
+Despite having reconciled with Gamora, Nebula chooses to leave and resume her quest to kill Thanos.
+The Guardians, with Mantis as a new member, hold a funeral for Yondu as dozens of Ravager ships arrive, having heard of Yondu's sacrifice and accept him as a Ravager again.